KKZ/interledger-ledger/README.md

   * Option 1:(gradle): ``` $ gradle :launchServer ```
   * Option 2:(eclipse/Netbeans/...): Run/debug next class as a java application:
      ```.../org/interledger/ilp/ledger/api/Main.java ```
+     ​

+###IntelliJ integration:
+  * Create a new project and import interledger-ledger and java-ilp-core in sibling directories as gradle modules.
+  * To use the java-ilp-core master branch set ```use_java_ilp_core = false ```  in build.gradle.
+To use a local java-ilp-core (in sibling directory) set it to true.

 ### Eclipse integration:
-  * Option 1: (Easiest): Add official Eclipse Gradle pluging.
-Then import this root project as gradle project.
+  * Option 1: (Recomended): Add official Eclipse Gradle pluging.
+Then import this project as gradle project.
+Read notes about use_java_ilp_core in IntelliJ integration.
   * Option 2: (Manual): Create eclipse .project & .classpath files for each project with ``` $ gradle eclipse ```.
     (Then use File -> Import ... -> Existing projects from workspace and select the "Search for nested projects")
+  * There is an eclipse kotlin plugin, but not as mature as the IntelliJ one.
+(WARN: Not tested).

 ### Other common tasks:
 ```